 Does your institution offer a concurrent, double, or second degree program, as defined above?
 No

 Provide any additional information regarding dual, concurrent, double, or second degree programs: National accrediting bodies and organizations in pharmacy education have emphasized the importance of pharmacists being trained in public health.
-In response to the growing demand, the Department of Nutrition and Public Health and the School of Pharmacy have created a new dual-degree program in Doctor of Pharmacy and Master of Public Health (PharmD/MPH).
+In response to the growing demand, the Department of Nutrition and Public Health and the School of Pharmacy & PA Studies have created a new dual-degree program in Doctor of Pharmacy and Master of Public Health (PharmD/MPH).
 The pharmacy program is in-person and Master of Public Health (MPH) is fully online in conjunction with the MPH curriculum.

 I would like to mark this section as done.
 Yes

-Program Description The University of Saint Joseph’s Doctor of Pharmacy program enables you to earn a Pharm.D. degree in just three years.
+Program Description The University of Saint Joseph’s Doctor of Pharmacy program enables students to earn a Pharm.D. degree in just three years.
 The program promotes the emergence of competent and compassionate pharmacists who can advance pharmacy practice models, engage in community service, and foster the advancement of research and scholarship.

 Program Description Video: